 Cascade Loop -- The North Cascades Highway and the Methow Valley State Route 20 is the northernmost route across the Cascade Mountain Range in Washington and is commonly referred to as the North Cascades Highway.
 It is also part of the 440-mile driving tour through the Cascades known as the Cascade Loop Scenic Byway.
 This circle passes through the North Cascades National Park, the wildlife-filled Methow Valley, past glacier-fed Lake Chelan, and then winds along the semi-arid Columbia River Valley to Leavenworth.
 Stops at the North Cascades National Park Complex, the Diablo Lake overlook, Rainy Pass, and Washington Pass are a must.
 Click here for more information and to request your free travel guide.

-Lake Chelan -- If you are touring the North Cascades Highway on your way to Leavenworth, you may want to plan stay a night at Lake Chelan.
-Get an early start in the morning.
-Grab a cup of coffee and take the Lady of the Lake Boat Tour.
+Lake Chelan -- For a memorable excursion on Lake Chelan, plan a trip on the Lady of the Lake Boat Tour!
+You will have to ask for a "to-go" breakfast and get an early start, but you will not regret the trip!
 Lake Chelan is a glacier-carved lake and is the third deepest lake in the country.
-Tours travel more than 50 miles up the lake to the remote community of Stehekin.
+The passenger ferries travel 50 miles up the lake to the remote community of Stehekin.
 Stehekin is a pleasant little village accessible only by boat or seaplane.
 The layover here, before your return trip, is perfect for an impromptu picnic.
 Click here for more information.

 Leavenworth -- Tucked in the Icicle Valley among the Central Cascades, Run of the River Inn & Refuge is approximately two hours from the I-5 corridor and 2 ½ hours from Sea-Tac airport.
 Originally a logging town, Leavenworth was redesigned as a Bavarian themed town in the late 1960s and has been a favorite vacation spot for people from all over the country and even the world, ever since.
 There is more to do and see in and around this area, than you can possibly pack into a two or three day stay.
 Activities include scenic drives and hikes, bicycling, hiking, rafting, tubing, golfing, fishing, all types of skiing and snowshoeing.
 Wine tasting is a great way to spend the afternoon or you may prefer to relax on your deck swing while reading a great book.
 Click here for more information.